basho/basho_docs/source/languages/en/dataplatform/using-dataplatform/configuration/setup-a-cluster.md

 | Spark | `SPARK_MASTER_WEBUI_PORT` | 8080 |
 | Spark | `SPARK_WORKER_PORT` | 7078 |
 | Spark | `SPARK_WORKER_WEBUI_PORT` | 8081 |

+## In the Lab

+A vagrant BDP setup was developed to automate the validation of BDP packages, see [basho-labs/vagrant-bdp-setup](https://github.com/basho-labs/vagrant-bdp-cluster/).